Bloofer/nvim_config/README.md

   - disabled = (C) : Conventions, (R) : Refactors, (W) : Warnings
   - abled = (E) : Errors, (F) : Fatals
   - only showing abled options

+Troubleshooting :
+  - merlin error - 'Syntastic' not recognizing ocamlmerlin
+  - check path settings on the shell by
+  <code># echo $PATH</code>
+  - if there is no ocamlmerlin path on the shell, then add the path by
+  <code># export PATH=$PATH:/home/jmyang/.opam/4.04.2/bin</code>
+  - merlin uses ocamlmerlin binary files for running